Learn how to grow your audience and showcase your agency’s goals, values, and achievements by creating your own LinkedIn Page.

 4. Customs & Border Protection: Reach a Diverse Talent Pool

 Talent attraction is a longstanding challenge for government agencies.
-Worryingly, a recent Deloitte report flagged up several statistics that suggest it’s becoming even harder:

-So it pays for government agencies to reach the broadest possible candidate pool.
+So it pays for government agencies to reach the widest possible candidate pool.
+At the same time, however, you don’t want your targeting to be so broad that it doesn’t resonate with your target candidate(s).

 Image source